 This is how I referred to Internet access in New Zealand when I began traveling three years ago.
 In fact, it was the first country on my first round-the-world trip, and one that set off my pattern of intermittent travel blogging.

 A few years on, and New Zealand is still far behind the rest of the Western world when it comes to cheap and plentiful Internet access.
 In fact, I often compare it to the leading reigning champion of horrible Internet: Myanmar (Burma,) which we’ve also covered.

 Below, we’ll dive into why Internet access is so poor in New Zealand.
 We’ll go back in time to see how far things have come, see what it’s like today, and what you can expect as a traveler in the future.

 Finally, we’ll cover how to get the most out of what little Internet you’ll find, and how to track down that elusive free Wi-Fi in New Zealand.

 The Past (2009/2010)

-Hourly rates for WiFi were around the $5/hr, with cheaper rates available for longer terms (week/month).
+Hourly rates for Wi-Fi were around $5/hr, with cheaper rates available for longer terms (week/month).
 Unfortunately, to use them over the longer term, you would have to follow the hotspots the company had put up around the country.

 In a word, horrible.